Anna-Maia tells us about her experience volunteering in Cape Town, South Africa, including how to move to South Africa & prices in Cape Town.

 I worked abroad for two summers in a row in Cape Town, South Africa, where I volunteered with children in a township called Capricorn with an organization called Dreams to Reality (through International Volunteer HQ).

-To this day, my almost four months total spent in South Africa remain the most incredible and most memorable months of my life.
+To this day, my almost four months total spent in South Africa remains the most incredible and most memorable months of my life.
 I fell in love with the beauty of this country, with its people, and with travel.
 To date, South Africa remains the one country that will always be the dearest time, and my biggest love in terms of travel.
 I urge everyone to explore South Africa, to go in a way they can truly immerse themselves and live as a local.

 What type of volunteer work were you doing in South Africa?

 2014 was the first year I went to South Africa.
-I spent five weeks there in the Summer, where I worked at a childcare centre in a township called Capricorn, in Muizenberg.
+I spent five weeks there in the Summer, where I worked at a childcare center in a township called Capricorn, in Muizenberg.
 Each of us volunteers was assigned to a classroom, where we would help out the teacher.
-Some of the work I did included reading to the children; helping them out during class activities, such as crafts; setting up lunch hour; playing with them during playtime outside; and tidying up the classroom.
+Some of the work I did included reading to the children; helping them out during class activities, such as crafts; setting up lunch hour; playing with them during playtime outside, and tidying up the classroom.

 When I went back to South Africa the following summer, while I went with the same organization, I decided to do a different program — teaching.
 In this program, the volunteers are placed in different primary schools that children from Capricorn attend.
 While the program is called ‘teaching’, we were not expected to teach classes; after all, we are not certified in education.
-Rather, we led the tutoring sessions with the different subjects that the students needed help with: from Mathematics, to English, and Computing.
+Rather, we led the tutoring sessions with the different subjects that the students needed help with: from Mathematics to English, and Computing.

 We also helped with physical education classes, which was a lot of fun, as the children absolutely loved being outside playing sports.
 During recess, we would hang out outside with the children, talking, playing and having fun with them.
 Because the kids were older than in the childcare program, you got to have meaningful conversations with them and get to know each of them, which was really nice and important to me.